Chimera: Harnessing Multi-Agent LLMs for Automatic Insider Threat Simulation: Introduction

 \textbf{Contributions.} We summarize our contributions as follows:

 \begin{itemize}[leftmargin=*]

-\item We design and develop a novel LLM-based multi-agent framework, named \chimera, to simulate the user behavior of enterprise employees and insider threats. \chimera supports diverse enterprise scenarios and roles, enabling the generation of realistic and diverse log events without the need for manual behavior scripting.
+\item We design and develop a novel LLM-based multi-agent framework, named \chimera, to simulate the user behavior of enterprise employees and insider threats. \chimera supports diverse enterprise scenarios and organizational roles, enabling the automated generation of realistic and diverse log events without manual behavior scripting.

-\item Based on \chimera, we construct a new dataset named \dataset that significantly outperforms existing datasets in both realism and complexity. \dataset covers 15 distinct insider attack scenarios derived from real-world cases, encompassing six log modalities and contains 25 billion log entries, representing 160 hours of recording with fine-grained labels.
+\item Using \chimera, we construct a new dataset named \dataset. \dataset covers 15 insider attack scenarios derived from real-world cases and includes six complementary log modalities.
+It contains approximately 25 billion log entries with fine-grained labels, representing 160 hours of simulated enterprise activity.

-\item We conduct an extensive evaluation to measure the quality of \dataset and the effectiveness of ITD methods on \dataset.
-The results of human studies show that \dataset is consistently rated as more realistic and plausible, which is similar to the real-world dataset \twos.
+\item We conduct extensive evaluations to assess the quality of \dataset and to benchmark existing ITD methods on this dataset.
+Results from quantitative analyses and human studies show that \dataset exhibits higher complexity and realism comparable to real-world ITD datasets.

-\item We share promising insights gained from the deployment of \chimera in real-world environments.
-Our findings highlight the potential of leveraging LLM-based multi-agent frameworks for fully automated applications in software engineering and security domains.
+\item We provide empirical insights from deploying \chimera in realistic enterprise settings.
+Our findings demonstrate the potential of LLM-based multi-agent frameworks for fully automated data generation and analysis in security domains.
+To support reproducibility and future research, we publicly release the code and dataset on our website~\cite{website}

 \end{itemize}